Audience: Franklin and Urbana University Faculty and Staff that have been granted IT permission to use Teams to setup and conduct conference calls.

 - Tolled dial-in from numbers in the U.S. and many countries.

-- All Skype for Business meeting features remain available for participants accessing with the Skype for Business client.
+- All Teams meeting features remain available for participants accessing with the Teams client.

-Not all Franklin University Faculty and Staff have this feature enabled for their Office 365 account.
+Not all Franklin and Urbana University Faculty and Staff have this feature enabled for their Office 365 account.

-However, if you feel you have a valid business justification for scheduling these meetings, please send an email with said justification to the Help Desk.
+However, if you feel you have a valid business justification for scheduling these meetings, please click here to request access.

 1. After you have requested access to teleconferencing, you will receive an email with your organizer Pin.
-The Pin is needed when you host a meeting while dialing in from your phone (not needed when hosting a meeting from the Skype for Business desktop client).
+The Pin is needed when you host a meeting while dialing in from your phone (not needed when hosting a meeting from the Teams, only when hosting by phone call).

 2. If you need to reset your pin, or if you forget your PIN, Click Here.

-4. Click the Skype Meeting button on the ribbon.
+4. Click the Teams Meeting button on the ribbon.

 5. Enter the attendee and date/time data as for a standard meeting.
 A link is automatically added to your meeting request that invitees can click to join the conversation.